Toxblh/btt-touchbar-preset/README.md

 ![TouchBar](docs/TouchBarShot.png?raw=true)

 Presets:
-1. Finder - lick: open everywhere Finder with home folder on the screen
+1. Finder - click: open everywhere Finder with home folder on the screen
 2. Bright up/down - like physically buttons
 3. What now playing for iTunes, Spotify and VOX.
 When pressing: like a next button.
 4. I want a coffee! - Immediately look you Macbook and turn off screen